 Final in-class presentations allow students to see the course concepts applied to one another’s ideas and industries.
 The presentations also provide a sense of what venture capitalists and senior management in corporations look for in deciding whether to green light a new product or service for market introduction.
 The presentations bring the course material together to provide a holistic, real-world view of how the new product and services process works.

-Michelle Greenwald has served as Senior Vice President of New Business Development at Disney and Vice President and General Manager of New Products at Pepsi-Cola.
-She has taught at Columbia Business School and at the NYU Stern Graduate School of Business, and she guest lectures at several international graduate business schools.
+Michelle Greenwald has served as Senior Vice President for New Business Development at Disney and Vice President and General Manager for New Products at Pepsi-Cola.
+She has taught at Columbia Business School and at the New York University (NYU) Stern Graduate School of Business, and she guest lectures at graduate business schools all over the world.
 She specializes in marketing strategy, marketing plans, new products and services development, global marketing, and innovation techniques.
-Greenwald provides unique and practical executive education programs through her consulting firm Marketing Visualized.
-She is also the CEO of Inventours - Inspiration For Innovation, a series of programs providing insider access to innovation thought-leaders in the world's most creative cities.
-Greenwald was selected by Advertising Age Magazine as “One of the 100 Best and Brightest Women in Advertising and Marketing in the U.S.” She holds a B.A. in international relations from the University of Pennsylvania and an M.B.A. from Northwestern University.
+Greenwald wrote the book Catalyzing Innovation to help corporations and entrepreneurs innovate more systematically, and she writes a column for Forbes.com about innovation and provides executive education programs through her consulting firm Marketing Visualized.
+She is also CEO of Inventours, which provides global executives access to innovation thought-leaders in the world's most creative cities.
+Greenwald was selected by Advertising Age Magazine as “One of the 100 Best and Brightest Women in Advertising and Marketing in the U.S.” She holds a B.A. in international relations from the University of Pennsylvania and an M.B.A. from Northwestern University University.

 Specific course detail such as hours and instructors are subject to change at the discretion of the University.
 Not all instructors listed for a course teach all sections of that course.